-El Niño Southern Oscillation (ENSO) is a dominant mode of natural oscillation of the equatorial coupled atmosphere-ocean system in the Pacific Ocean.
-The question of whether the equatorial Pacific responds to radiative heating in a La Niña-like (cold ENSO) pattern or an El Niño-like (warm ENSO) pattern is under debate in the context of global warming (see Vecchi et al. 2008).
-It has been argued that because of the tight coupling of the atmospheric Walker circulation with the thermocline depth in the eastern equatorial Pacific Ocean, the response to a larger radiative heating may not necessarily be a warmer sea surface temperature (SST).
-There are currently two competing theories, differing in the degree to which the atmosphere is coupled to the ocean.
-Clement et al. (1996) presumed that the eastern Pacific SST is controlled by ocean cold-water upwelling, and therefore a basinwide heating increases only the SST in the western Pacific.
+El Niño-Southern Oscillation (ENSO) is a dominant mode of natural oscillation of the equatorial coupled atmosphere-ocean system in the Pacific.
+The question of whether the equatorial Pacific responds to radiative heating in a La Niña-like (cold-ENSO) pattern or an El Niño-like (warm-ENSO) pattern is under debate in the context of global warming (see Vecchi et al. [2008]).
+It has been argued that because of the tight coupling of the atmospheric Walker circulation with the thermocline depth in the eastern equatorial Pacific Ocean, the response to a larger radiative heating may not necessarily be a warmer sea-surface temperature (SST).
+There are currently two competing theories, differing in the degree with which the atmosphere is coupled to the ocean.
+Clement et al. [1996] presumed that the eastern Pacific SST is controlled by ocean cold water upwelling and therefore a basin-wide heating increases only the SST in the western Pacific.
 The resulting east-west temperature gradient strengthens the atmospheric Walker circulation, whose easterly flow near the surface induces stronger ocean upwelling in the eastern Pacific, thus a cold-ENSO-like response.
-On the other hand, Held and Soden (2006) and Vecchi and Soden (2007) suggested that tropical circulations, especially zonal overturning circulations (such as the Walker circulation) would weaken in a warmer climate.
-The weakened surface easterlies lead to an El Niño (warm ENSO)-like SST, of a warm tongue in the eastern Pacific.
-Held and Soden (2006) pointed out that this is a robust response of the current crop of coupled atmosphere-ocean general circulation models: As the SST warms, convection actually decreases, because the lower-tropospheric water vapor increases faster than the global mean precipitation.
-Xie et al. (2010) suggested that the warming pattern should be less El Niño-like because of the strengthened southeasterlies south of the equator, which are due to hemispheric asymmetry in land-sea area (Liu et al. 2005).
+On the other hand, Held and Soden [2006] and Vecchi and Soden [2007] suggested that tropical circulations, especially zonal overturning circulations (such as the Walker Circulation) would weaken in a warmer climate.
+The weakened surface easterlies lead to an El Niño (warm-ENSO)-like SST, of a warm tongue in the eastern Pacific.
+Held and Soden [2006] pointed out that this is a robust response of the current crop of coupled atmosphere-ocean general circulation models: As the SST warms, convection actually decreases, because the lower tropospheric water vapor increases faster than the global mean precipitation.
+Xie et al.

+[2010] suggested that the warming pattern should be less El Niño-like because of the strengthened southeasterlies south of the equator, due to hemispheric asymmetry in land-sea area (Liu et al. [2005]).
 Observational evidence is ambiguous.
-Vecchi et al. (2008) showed that the trend in 1880-2005 has a cold-ENSO-like pattern in one dataset [The Met Office Hadley Centre Sea Ice and SST dataset (HadISST)] but a warm-ENSO-like pattern with asymmetry in another [the Extended Reconstructed SST dataset (ERSST)].
-Karnauskas et al. (2009) found that the zonal SST gradient strengthened in boreal autumn but weakened in spring.
+Vecchi et al. [2008] showed that the trend in 1880-2005 has a cold-ENSO-like pattern in one dataset (HadISST) but a warm-ENSO-like pattern with asymmetry in another (ERSST).
+Karnauskas et al. [2009] found the zonal SST gradient strengthened in boreal fall but weakened in spring.
 We hope to reconcile these disparate results in the present study.